-- Early in 1901, John married Ida Nettleship (1877-1907), daughter of the artist John (Trivett) Nettleship, and a fellow student at the Slade.
-She quickly became pregnant and found being a mother a full-time job which meant she had to stop painting.
-She was described as a 'Wild Thing' and a 'Witch' and said she was not born to be a mother.
-There were strains in their relationship and in 1903, Gwen met Dorothy McNeill (1881-1969, outlives them both) known as Dorelia, and introduced her to Augustus. - This portrait is Dorelia dressed as a gypsy.
+- This would have been seen at the time as a picture of a gypsy.
+The critic Roger Fry (1866-1934) wrote 'The vitality of this gypsy Gioconda is fierce, disquieting, emphatic.'
+(The Burlington Magazine, May 1909). - The model was Dorelia McNeill (pronounced 'dor-REL-ia') here dressed as a gypsy.
 Throughout his life Augustus John was interested in Romani people whom he referred to as gypsies.
 He learnt their language, travelled the country in a gypsy caravan, sought them out and dressed his partners as gypsies.
-Later he even became President of the Gypsy Lore Society (1937-1961). - Roger Fry (1866-1934, painter and critic) wrote about this picture 'The vitality of this gypsy Gioconda is fierce, disquieting, emphatic.'
-(The Burlington Magazine, May 1909). - You may be surprised at what happened next.
-Gwen 'eloped' with Dorelia and they planned to walk through France and Italy to Rome.
+Later he even became President of the Gypsy Lore Society (1937-1961).
+It is said his love of the gypsy life began because when he was naughty his father threatened to give him to the gypsies.
+Augustus secretly thought this would be a far better life than the one he was living and dreamed of running off and living with the gypsies. - In 1903, Gwen met Dorothy McNeill (1881-1969, outlives them both) and introduced her to Augustus.
+It was Augustus who called her Dorelia and the name stuck. - You may be surprised at what happened next.
+Gwen 'eloped' with

+Dorelia and they planned to walk through France and Italy to Rome.
 They started at Bordeaux and walked 150 miles to Toulouse sleeping rough.
 They returned to Paris where they shared quarters and in 1904 Dorelia left with a Belgian artist.
 In a panic Gwen wrote to Augustus who rushed over from England and persuaded Dorelia to come back with him.
-Augustus, his wife

-Ida and Dorelia then lived in a menage á trois travelling around in a gypsy caravan.
+Augustus, his wife Ida and Dorelia then lived in a menage á trois travelling around the West Country in a gypsy caravan.

-- Ida had five children, all sons, and from 1905 until her death in 1907 she lived in Paris with Augustus and Dorelia.
-She died of an infection (puerperal fever, pronounced 'pyoo-ur-puh-ruhl') following the birth of her fifth son and Augustus lived for the rest of his life with Dorelia and they had four children together, though they never married.
+- Ida was described as a 'Wild Thing' and a 'Witch' and said she was not born to be a mother.
+There were strains in their relationship and it was possible she was going to leave Augustus.
+She had five children, all sons, and from 1905 until her death in 1907 she lived in Paris with Augustus and Dorelia.
+She died of an infection (puerperal fever, pronounced 'pwu-erpural') following the birth of her fifth son and Augustus lived for the rest of his life with Dorelia and they had four children together, though they never married.
 Dorelia looked after Ida's children and her own.
 One of his sons by Ida became a prominent British Admiral and First Sea Lord Sir Caspar John and his daughter with Dorelia, Vivien John (1915-1994) became a notable painter. - Every article about Augustus John mentions him having fathered over a hundred children but there are few facts to substantiate that number.
 In 1911, he said to Dorelia "Am I a Don Juan?
 How sad!"
 Although later in Chelsea it is said he used to pat the head of all the children he passed in case it was his child.